 If you choose to file a paper return, you’ll receive this in the post around May or June.
-The submission deadline varies from year-to-year and can be extended, but this will be stated on the tax return.
-Those who file online usually benefit from a later deadline, as do non-residents.
+The submission deadline is usually around the end of June.
+This varies from year-to-year and can be extended, but this will be stated on the tax return.
+Those who file online usually benefit from a slightly later deadline, as do non-residents.

 If you haven’t received your tax return five weeks before the deadline, you should contact your local tax office, the address of which you can find on your previous tax bill.

 Simplified tax returns